grd/FreePDM/README.md

 [FreeCAD](https://www.freecad.org) is a free libre opensource cross-platform Computer Aided Design (CAD) software.

 ## Background
-This is going to be my first attempt to make a PDM.
-And it is going to be in Python.

-Yeah.
-It's a bit scary.

-The initial idea is to make a Skeleton (model), GUI, a MVC and an Admin module.
-The GUI is based on pySide.
-I need to make a WB.
+The initial idea is to make a Skeleton (model), GUI and an Admin module.
+The GUI is based on PySide2.

 ### Previous attempts made at creating a FOSS PDM
 * [OpenPLM](https://github.com/cadracks-project/openplm) (abandoned)